-You don’t need to reach muscular failure in your sets.
+You don’t need to reach muscular failure in your sets in order to stimulate muscle hypertrophy.
 When you reach the point where you think “I can’t do another rep without sacrificing form and focus” – that’s when you terminate the set.
 You can go to failure now and then if you want.
 That’s fine, just don’t do it all the time.
 It’s also a good idea to limit sets to failure to isolation work.
-Regularly going to failure in heavy compound exercises can severely tax your ability to recover in time for your next workout.
+Regularly going to failure in heavy compound exercises in a full-body program like this, can severely tax your ability to recover in time for your next workout.

 During your first month of StrengthLog’s Full-Body Hypertrophy, don’t stray from the number of suggested sets.
 Once past the first month, you can add one set per exercise, if you feel that you recover fine from your workouts.
 This small increase in your training volume gives your muscles a small but significant extra stimulus to grow.
 However, each set you add gives your less and less extra effect.
 This is called diminishing returns.
 Adding some extra volume offers significant benefits.
 Adding even more volume means less benefit with every added set.
 Training volume is one of the most important factors for muscle growth, but there is a limit.
 Also, more training requires more or better recovery.

 Don’t feel like you have to increase your training volume.
 If you don’t have time or energy for more, or if you just don’t want a higher training volume, you still get good results over time, as long as you add weight to the bar when you can and keep your training intensity up.